-- Ensure that consent is obtained prior to taking any photos/videos - ensure children wear name tags at events with colour coded sticker to indicate consent re photography - ensure that photographs taken focus on the event itself rather than focusing on a particular child - protect the identity of a child by naming the school but not necessarily give the name of a child in the picture (unless explicit permission is given by a teacher or parent/ guardian) - only use images of students in uniform or other suitable attire - not contact children privately through online chat-rooms or personal social media accounts such as Facebook, Twitter and Instagram - not give children access to personal social network accounts or send 'friend requests' of any kind
+- Ensure that consent is obtained from parent/ guardians in advance of the event, and by asking the participant themselves on the day before to taking any photos/videos - Ensure children wear name tags at events with colour coded sticker to indicate consent re photography - Ensure that photographs taken focus on the event itself rather than focusing on a particular child - Protect the identity of a child by naming the school but not necessarily give the name of a child in the picture (unless explicit permission is given by a teacher or parent/guardian) - Only use images of students in suitable attire - Not contact children privately through on-line chat-rooms or personal social media accounts such as Facebook, Twitter and Instagram - Not give children access to personal social network accounts or send 'friend requests' of any kind

-- not individually 'tag' photographs of students on social media sites without the expressed permission of a teacher or the child's parent/ guardian - Communication with children only takes place when prior consent has been obtained from parent / guardian and always in relation to specific programme / activities that the child is already engaged in.
-When emails are received by Concern Worldwide, they are verified and cc'd to teacher or parent/guardian.
+- Not individually 'tag' photographs of students on social media sites without the expressed permission of a teacher or the child's parent/ guardian - Communication with children only takes place when prior consent has been obtained from parent / guardian and always in relation to specific programme / activities that the child is already engaged in.
+When emails are received by Concern Worldwide, they are verified with the teacher or parent/guardian copied into any email correspondence.